There Are Four Basic Requirements for a Claim

 A Doctor-Patient Relationship

-To prove a medical malpractice case, you must first prove that you had a physician-patient relationship with the doctor you are suing.
+To prove a medical malpractice case, you must first prove that you had a physician-patient relationship with the doctor.
 Usually, this simply means demonstrating that you hired the doctor to treat you.

 Being dissatisfied with your results is rarely grounds for a lawsuit.
 You will also need evidence that the doctor did not provide the proper level of care required under the circumstances.